 Occassional short content quizzes pertaining to assigned reading and listening will be administered at the beginning of class.
 Students may drop a single low grade.

 30% lesson preparation 1st 8 weeks (graded 2/27)

 30% lesson preparation 2nd 7 weeks (graded Finals week)

 20% music produced during semester and submission of work for CECM class recital.
 Without a complete work on the CECM recital, a semester grade of no higher than a B is possible.

 20% content quizzes, in-class presentations and assignments

 Don't trust our hard drives!
 We've had failures in the past, and it's easy for someone to delete your work by mistake.
 Use IU BOX, your own HDs, or our HD cradle to back up every session.
 Most of you should consider buying your own USB/Firewire hard drive, now that prices have come down so much, or hooking up your Mac laptop (as a target drive) if you have one and have the space.
 Feel free to ask for backup advice if needed.
 AND, save in versions ( my_piece v.1, my_piece v.2, etc.), a new version of at least everything but your audio files every session, with an occassional back-up of audio files.

 Catastrophic loss of materials is not an acceptable excuse.

 Access to help

-For technical questions or possible broken equipment/software, email both Jeffrey Hass and John Gibson for the quickest response.
+For technical questions or possible broken equipment/software, email both Jeffrey Hass and Sam Wells (this semester since Coach G. is on sabbatical) for the quickest response.
 We both check our email too many times a day.
 I try to provide as much individual help as possible, since I understand this is a difficult subject to master.
 I ask, however, that you double-check manuals and your procedures before contacting us, since either may provide answers to your problem.
 But we are here to help, so ask away or ask for an additional lesson.